zschaeffer/dsp/00a-markdown.md

 ## <a name="section-a"></a>1) Line Breaks

 **How to add line breaks:**
-**1.  add two spaces to end of line**
+1.  add two spaces to end of line**
-2.  can enclose text in triple back quotes
+2.  enclose text in triple back quotes

 ---